skellis46/finger-pointing-moon/case-for-support.md

 >You should describe clearly the research questions, issues or problems that you intend to address.
 What are the issues that you will be exploring in the course of your research?

 _Finger Pointing Moon_ is a research leadership project.
-Its aim is to address practice-research's fundamental, long-standing and most controversial epistemic question: **What can we know or understand differently as a consequence of practice-research?**[^sh] That is, what change is made possible by practice-research and how might we recognise those changes?
+Its aim is to address practice-research's fundamental, long-standing and most controversial epistemic question: **What can we know or understand differently as a consequence of practice-research?**[^sh] That is, what types of changes are made possible by practice-research and how might we recognise those changes?
 Any research process in any discipline demands adopting the most suitable methods to recognise change or difference in the materials (or data) of that discipline.
-When artist-scholars adopt or use practice-research methods it is _implied_ that these methods are best able to reveal change and difference in the creative and artistic materials that underpin the research process.
+When artist-scholars adopt or use practice-research methods it is therefore _implied_ that these methods are best able to reveal change and difference in the artistic materials and experiences that underpin the research process.

-The research uses body-based practice-research as a precise lens through which to examine the diverse collection of methods that are variously known as practice-research, practice-led research, artistic research, practice-based research and practice-as-research.
+The research uses body-based practice-research as a lens through which to critically examine the diverse collection of methods that are variously known as practice-research, practice-led research, artistic research, practice-based research and practice-as-research.
 By _body-based_ I mean artistic-scholarly practices like dance and somatics where the body underpins both the practices and the development of new understandings.
 Such practices are predicated on movement, gesture, posture and stillness.
-I use body-based practice as a research lens because practices of and through the body represent an edge-case of the epistemic limits and possibilities of practice-research: they have a complex and often fraught relationship with language; many of the experiential nuances are not seen, but _felt_; they intersect with contested issues of embodiment; and they have an equally contested relationship to disappearance, ephemerality and documentation.
+I use body-based practice as a research lens because practices through the body represent an edge-case of the epistemic limits and possibilities of practice-research: they have a complex and often fraught relationship with language; many of the experiential nuances are not seen, but _felt_; they intersect with contested issues of embodiment and tacit awareness; and they have an equally contested relationship to disappearance, ephemerality and documentation.

-To address the overarching research aim, I will examine body-based practice-research to explore four underpinning epistemic problems in practice-research to do with 'new knowledge' or 'new understandings': 1) The problem of the proxy; 2) The problem of what cannot be known; 3) The problem of what can be known; 4) The problem of generalisability.
+To address the overarching research aim I will use body-based practice-research as a type of case-study to examine and understand three underpinning epistemic problems in practice-research to do with 'new knowledge' or 'new understandings': 1) The problem of the proxy; 2) The problem of what can and cannot be known; 3) The problem of generalisability.
+These three problems act as a methodological design or structure for the research.

+### Overarching aim

+To address practice-research's fundamental epistemic question: _What can we know or understand differently as a consequence of practice-research?_

+### Three underpinning epistemic problems in practice-research

-### 1. The Problem of the Proxy
+#### 1. The Problem of the Proxy

 >they see that language is only a finger pointing at the moon and not the moon itself.[@johnston_cloud_2012 p.2]